 In the past, my main research interest focused on the domain of public opinion research.
 In this context, I explored the development of political trust in new European democracies as part of my doctoral thesis.
 In addition to that, I investigated the link between political trust and protest behaviour as well as individual resources.
 Together with my colleague Markus Tausendpfund, we continuously study citizens’ attitudes towards national and European Union politics (2013, 2014, 2015, 2017, 2019).

 While at first I was primarily interested in public opinion research, my interest gradually widened in recent years.
 Thus, my second main area of research interest focuses on the study of citizens’ political behaviour, especially concerning European elections.
 Within this context, I explored the motivation of individual voting behaviour in second-order-elections as well as in times of crisis.

 Within my third main area of research interest, I focus on European Union party politics.
-In this context, we were able to show that against previous findings, parties do talk about European issues as long as these topics are defined not only as solely EU polity issues, but also as EU policy issues.
-At the same time, we came to the conclusion that EU polity issues still function as driving forces of the EU politicizing process, even though it is certainly possible to see EU policy issues as a sign of differentiated politicizing.
-Moreover, our most recent findings show that in the aftermath of multiple EU crises, political parties - and in particular of Eurosceptic parties of the left and right - all over Europe are characterized by a general anti-European shift which has been driven not so much by the objective severity of political problems during times of crisis, nor by the evaluations of these problems by the citizenry, but rather by more general public evaluations of the EU.
+In this context, I was able to show that against previous findings, parties do talk about European issues as long as these topics are defined not only as solely EU polity issues, but also as EU policy issues.
+At the same time, EU polity issues still function as driving forces of the EU politicizing process, even though it is certainly possible to see EU policy issues as a sign of differentiated politicization.
+Moreover, most recent findings show that in the aftermath of multiple EU crises, political parties - and in particular of Eurosceptic parties of the left and right - all over Europe are characterized by a general anti-European shift which has been driven not so much by the objective severity of political problems during times of crisis, nor by the evaluations of these problems by the citizenry, but rather by more general public evaluations of the EU.
 My most recent work, investigates the role of Eurosceptic parties vis-à-vis this general anti-European shift.